Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/05/highlight-versions-on-octopus-deploy-dashboard.md

 ## The original script

-The original script is below, you can just run it via your browser tools’ console tab.
+The original script is below, you can just run it via your browser tools' console tab.
 You can change the `colors` array if you want a different colour set.

 ```javascript
 const colouring = function () {